What Are Gender Specific Nouns?

 Nouns that are used to name a female person or animal are called feminine nouns.

-In English language, feminine nouns are created via some ways:
+In the English language, feminine nouns are created in some ways:

 - By creating a whole different word;

 - By adding -ess to the end of some words;

 - By omitting the last vowel of a masculine noun and then adding -ess;

 - By putting some letters or words before or after a masculine noun.

 Nouns that are used to name a person or animal that can be either a male or a female are called neuter nouns (or common gender nouns).

 If you do not know whether a noun is a masculine or feminine, you should regard it as a neuter.
 For example 'my doctor' can be a man or a woman.
 Or 'her chicken' could be either a rooster or a hen.